Forms

 - **Tags on submission:** apply one or more tags automatically so the signup source, interest, or offer is saved on the subscriber record.

-Keep forms short unless the extra information is truly needed.
-Every extra field can reduce completion.
-If you only need an email address to send a newsletter, do not ask for company, role, phone number, and preferences up front.
-Collect more later through emails, magic links, or profile updates when needed.
+Keep forms short unless you truly need the extra information at signup.
+Every extra field can lower completion rates.
+If you only need an email address to send a newsletter, do not ask for company, role, phone number, and preferences on the first form.
+Collect more information later through emails, magic links, or profile updates when needed.

 ## Submission Settings